The Big Island

 Things To Do

-This national seaside park not only has beautiful coastal views, but also includes sacred temples and petroglyphs.
-If you’re lucky you might also catch glimpses of sea life like monk seals and green turtles!
+This seaside park offers beautiful coastal views, sacred temples, and petroglyphs.
+Keep an eye out for monk seals and green turtles!

 Kona